tommyliu313/selfprojectdjango/README.md

 sudo apt install pgadmin4
 sudo -u postgres psql

-The repository is created by using ORM models and PostgreSQL.
-You have to make connection and changes in the DATABASE array from the path "newprojecttrial/settings.py".
+You are advised to make connection and changes in the DATABASE array from the path "newprojecttrial/settings.py".

 # Navbar Should Contain